-Deep brain stimulation involves implanting electrodes within certain areas of your brain.
+Deep brain stimulation (DBS) involves implanting electrodes within certain areas of the brain.
 These electrodes produce electrical impulses that regulate abnormal impulses.
-Or, the electrical impulses can affect certain cells and chemicals within the brain.
+Or the electrical impulses can affect certain cells and chemicals within the brain.

 The amount of stimulation in deep brain stimulation is controlled by a pacemaker-like device placed under the skin in your upper chest.
 A wire that travels under your skin connects this device to the electrodes in your brain.

-Deep brain stimulation is used to treat a number of neurological conditions, such as:
+Deep brain stimulation is commonly used to treat a number of conditions, such as:

 - Essential tremor